 This is a delicious, buttery cornbread made with the addition of corn kernels.
-If you like a sweeter cornbread, add 1/4 cup of sugar to the batter.
+The corn adds texture and flavor to this Southern-style cornbread.
+There's little or no salt in this version, which is the Southern preference.
+If you like a sweet cornbread, add about 1/4 cup of sugar to the batter.

 This is an excellent choice for any meal, and especially appropriate for a New Year's Day dinner.
 The corn in the bread is said to symbolize gold nuggets in the "gold" cornbread.